filatow/javascript-interview-questions/README.md

 }
 ```

-*Question: What does the following code print?*
+*9. What does the following code print?*
 ```javascript
 for (var i = 0; i < 10; i++) {
   setTimeout(function() {